etkecc/synapse-user-autoerase/README.md

 # Synapse User Auto Eraser

-This is a simple script that will erase users and their media from a Synapse server based on specific criteria:
+This is a simple script that will erase users, their media, and redact all their events from a Synapse server based on specific criteria:

 - not an admin
 - not a guest